aboyce/mongodb/Sharding.md

 #### Read/writes

 Requests are distributed across the shards, so each shard processes a subset of cluster operations.
 You can horizontally scale across the cluster by adding more shards.
-Queries that include the shard key or prefix of a compound shard key, `mongos` can target the query at a specific shard or set of shards in a targeted operation.
+Queries that include the shard key or prefix of a compound shard key can be targeted by `mongos` at a specific shard or set of shards in a targeted operation.

 #### Storage Capacity

 Each shard contains a subset of the total cluster data, so less to handle.
-As the data grows more shards can be added to increase the storage capacity.
+As the data grows, more shards can be added to increase the storage capacity.

 #### High Availability